 Here are some tips to narrow down your choices:

 - If you're a very casual bow player, and just want a durable bow that you can use without worrying about treating it "with kid gloves" - or you're buying a bow for a young student who will be taking it back and forth to school (and maybe not being particularly gentle with it) - then a Fiberglas bow is probably your best bet.
 They're tough, inexpensive, and will do the job.
-Just make sure that the budget bow you buy is strung with real horsehair.
-While there are some very nice high-end synthetic bow hair options available on some of the pricier bows, we believe that the only real use for the fake stuff they use on budget bows is to string up the people who invented it!
+Just be aware whether the budget bow you buy is strung with real horsehair.
+While there are some very nice high-end synthetic bow hair options available on some bows (Coruss brand synthetic hair is actually quite good!), we believe that the only real use for the fake stuff they use on budget bows is to string up the people who invented it!

 - If you are planning on taking arco more seriously, and intend to pursue it more than just casually, you will benefit from the craftsmanship and balance of a well-made wood bow.
 Our Brazilwood bows have a wonderful, long running reputation (we've carried the same ones for over 18 years and they're in use all over the world!) and both Mark and Bob each use one of their own.
 Those Brazilwood bows (and our similar step-up bows made of Pernambuco, also made in the same facility) are excellent choices for university students studying the bass, as well as semi-professional and community orchestra players.